HenryZhou19/Pytorch-Template/README.md

 ### Migrate or create your datasets, models, and tasks

-#### ①These files and folders may not require any changes in most cases:
+#### ① These files and folders may not require any changes in most cases:
 * **scripts/\***
 * **train.py**; **inference.py**
 * **src/engine.py**